svaarala/duktape/doc/sandboxing.rst

   finalizers are a sandboxing risk.
 It's also possible to override or unset a finalizer which the sandbox relies on.

-* Since Duktape 2.x buffer bindings no longer provide a way create "internal" strings which allow access to internal properties.
+* Since Duktape 2.x buffer bindings no longer provide a way create hidden Symbols (called "internal strings" in Duktape 1.x) which allow access to internal properties.
 See separate section on internal properties.

 You should also:

-* Remove the ``require`` module loading function in the global object.
+* Remove the ``require`` module loading function in the global object (since Duktape 2.x it's no longer present by default).
 If you need module loading in the sandbox, it's better to write a specific, constrained module loader for that environment.

 Restrict access to internal properties
 --------------------------------------

-Internal properties are intended to be used by Duktape and user C code to store "hidden properties" in objects.
-The mechanism currently relies on using strings whose internal representation contains invalid UTF-8/CESU-8 data, in concrete terms, a 0xFF prefix.
-These are called "internal strings".
-Since all standard Ecmascript strings are represented as CESU-8, such strings cannot normally be created by Ecmascript code.
-The properties are also never enumerated or otherwise exposed to Ecmascript code, so that the only way to access them from Ecmascript code is to have access to an "internal string" acting as the property key.
+Internal properties are used by Duktape and user C code to store "hidden properties" in objects.
+The mechanism currently relies on "hidden Symbols" (called "internal keys" or "internal strings" in Duktape 1.x).
+These are strings whose internal representation contains invalid UTF-8/CESU-8 data (see ``doc/symbols.rst`` for description of the current formats).
+Because all standard Ecmascript strings are represented as CESU-8, such strings cannot normally be created by Ecmascript code.
+The properties are also never enumerated or otherwise exposed to Ecmascript code (not even by ``Object.getOwnPropertySymbols()``) so that the only way to access them from Ecmascript code is to have access to a hidden Symbol acting as the property key.

-C code can create internal keys very easily, which can provide a way to access internal properties.
+C code can create hidden Symbols very easily, which can provide a way to access internal properties.
 For example::

     // Assume an application native binding returns an internal key pushed